 Celiac and individuals with wheat or other food sensitivities like corn, egg, soy, dairy etc. experience what is known as “leaky gut,” which is an inflammatory response of the immune system which spews toxic chemicals into the intestines to kill what it sees is “foreign proteins”, in this case, foods which it has misinterpreted as an invader.
 Chronic inflammation in the intestinal tract causes breakages in the epithelial lining which then allows partially digested foods and bacteria to enter the blood stream.
 This inflammatory condition can further increase the permeability of the intestinal barrier and the blood-brain barrier which prompts a syndrome known as “leaky brain.”
 What this means is that the foods we ingest can hurt or hinder the brain and its performance.
-Dr. Austin is an expert at finding the hidden food sources that may be causing your “leaky gut or leaky brain”.
+Dr. Paul is an expert at finding the hidden food sources that may be causing your “leaky gut or leaky brain”.
 Then he can institute a dietary and supplement repair plan to fix these very challenging conditions.

 Combine a poor diet with a sedentary lifestyle and blood sugar instability, and you’re setting yourself up for brain inflammation that can devastate brain function, directly affecting bodily functions.

 One last point about leaky gut and brain is that this linked condition can also result from traumatic brain injury/concussion.
 Within minutes of a concussion the brain will develop breakages in the blood brain barrier and this process also causes leaky gut.
-Dr. Austin has advanced training in treating concussions and brain dysfunction.
+Dr. Paul has advanced training in treating concussions and brain dysfunction.

 Nutrition and the Brain